Abdul Rasheed (writer)

 Abdul Rasheed (born 1965) is an Indian writer, poet, editor and translator from Karnataka.
 In 2004 he won Sahitya Akademi Golden Jubilee Award for lifetime achievement.
 He also a translator, blogger, columnist and radio personality.

 Early life and education

-Abdul Rasheed was born on 28 February 1965 at Suntikoppa, Coorg in Karnataka and spent his childhood in Kodagu district.
+Abdul Rasheed was born on 28 February 1965 at Suntikoppa, Coorg in Karnataka and grew up in Kodagu district.
 He obtained his bachelor's degree in journalism from Maharaja's College, Mysore and master's degree in English literature from University of Mysore.